MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/ribbon-issues-button-not-working-correctly.md

 The following command configuration mistakes when declaring the [action's](/powerapps/developer/model-driven-apps/define-ribbon-actions) `JavaScriptFunction` can result in a button to seem as though it does nothing when clicked:

 - **Invalid FunctionName** - If the name of the JavaScript function does not match a valid function name in the JavaScript web resource that is assigned to the Library property, then the button will do nothing.
-- **Invalid Library** - If this path is not referring to a valid JavaScript web resource or is not prefixed with "$webresource:", then the button will not work.
+- **Invalid Library** - If this path is not referring to a valid JavaScript web resource or is not prefixed with `$webresource:`, then the button will not work.
 - **Missing parameters** - If the JavaScript function is expecting specific parameters and the command definition does not declare them, then the button won't function properly.
 - **Incorrect parameter type or order** - If the parameters are declared with an incorrect type or are in a different order than how they are listed in the JavaScript function declaration, then the button may not work as expected.